Julian Billingham: Career

+Family business

-One of Julian Billingham's daughters, probably Jean or Jenny, or Charlotte, compiled a recipe book including instructions for soap-making, with other recipes for making and painting wax fruit to decorate the table and for Japanning furniture.
+One of Julian Billingham's daughters, possibly Jean, known as "Jeanny", compiled a recipe book including instructions for soap-making, with other recipes for making and painting wax fruit to decorate the table and for Japanning furniture.
+The recipe book is now held by National Library of Scotland.
 Such paintwork and larger looking-glasses were fashionable furnishings in Scotland.
 She attributed a recipe to make fresh soap from "four pecks of wood ashes" to her mother, followed by a method for making lye:My Mother Lady Julian Billinghams receiptTo make Soap LeesTake equil weight of Russia potash and quick lime and throw water upon it by degrees till the Lime is Slaik’t then throw on more water and Stir altogether till the Salt of the ashes is desolved after Some time pour the Liquor (filtered through a paper if needful) into another vessil as true Flanderes wine, pint of this Liquor measured with the greatest Sweetness ought to weigh just 16 ounces of water if it is, However an ounce of Stone & half of water is to be added to each pint of Liquor, but if Lighter it must be boiled till the like quantity of watter is carried of or Else must be throwen upon fresh lime and ashes.A description of potash and 'soap lees' with a similarly worded method was published in John Hill, A History of the Materia Medica (London, 1751), pp. 804-5.

 In later life, Julian Billingham looked after her father at Berwick-upon-Tweed.
 In 1720, her daughter Jean married Charles William Tonyn, a Colonel in the Enniskillen Dragoons based in Berwick who was also a factor for Patrick Hume.
 Charlotte married John Hume, minister of Abbey St Bathans.